All Episodes

 And they did not want this out.

-And if you and the I think the other funny story about about the so-called newness memo, uh, if you if you recall, it was actually much longer.
+And I think the other funny story about the so-called Nunes memo, if you recall, it was actually much longer.

-There was a lot more information that we that we wanted to put out there.
+There was a lot more information that we wanted to put out there.

-But we really just narrowed it down, narrowed it down because at that time we were still taking the Department of Justice serious that they were, you know, that they were, you know, that they were real and that they weren't corrupt, and they were doing things by the book, and they really had concerns about some of this information getting down.
+But we really just narrowed it down, narrowed it down because at that time we were still taking the Department of Justice serious, that they were real and that they weren't corrupt and they were doing things by the book and they really had concerns about some of this information getting down.

-And you know, that thing was basically cut down probably by two-thirds of what really should have been put out there.
+And that thing was basically cut down probably by two-thirds of what really should have been put out there.

-And if you recall, it was actually, I like to call it it was really the Gaudi memo.
+And if you recall, it was actually, I like to call it, it was really the Gouti memo.

-Now you're taking it away from me and giving it to trade.
+Now you're taking it away from me and giving it away.

 It was the cash and gouty memo.

-But you know, the fake news, you know, quickly wanted to get out there because you know, they had just been attacked, you know, at that point I had been just attacked, you know, slandered and defamed day after day after day.
+But the fake news quickly wanted to get out there because they had just been, at that point, I had been just attacked, slandered and defamed day after day after day.

-It was really cute for the fake news and the and the left and the country.
+It was really cute for the fake news and the left in the country.

-Let's just call it the newness memo, right?
+Let's just call it the Nunes memo, right?

-And you know, that story uh really has not been told very well.
+And that story really has not been told very well.

 That they put out.

-Um, you know, that story, you know, still has not been has has not been told, but you know, if you look at the Nunas memo, not only did we, you know get it entirely right, in fact, we there was it was a lot worse than what we even thought at the time that we put that memo out.
+But if you look at the Nunes memo, not only did we get it entirely right, in fact, it was a lot worse than what we even thought at the time that we put that memo out.

-Yeah, on the Shift memo, I want to I want to get back to that because there were some pretty savvy, not just political maneuvering and using the the levers in Congress that had literally never been used to put this document out.
+Yeah, on the shift memo, I want to get back to that because there were some pretty savvy, not just political maneuvering and using the levers in Congress that had literally never been used to put this document out.

-But you know, uh we you know we've never really talked about it, but we knew you talked about paring down the document, because you know, you can't send out a 20-page document.
+But we've never really talked about it, but we knew, you talked about paring down the document because you can't send out a 20-page document.

-No one, you know, we had to keep it to like five because that's that's what people can read.
+We had to keep it to like five because that's what people can read.

-But you astutely devised a manner in which you were like, well, as soon as we put this out, you predicted there, they the Dems and Shiff are gonna want to put it put their own out.
+But you astutely devised the manner in which you were like, well, as soon as we put this out, you predicted they, the Dems and Schiff, are going to want to put their own out.

-Now the shift, nothing in the shift memo is true, but he put out a lot of the information we wanted out, mainly that that information that the FBI knew before the FISA court that the um the money came from the Clinton campaign and they hid it from the FISA court.
+But over time, now the shift, nothing in the shift memo is true, but he put out a lot of the information we wanted out, mainly that information that the FBI knew before the FISA court that the money came from the Clinton campaign and they hid it from the FISA court.

-So things like that I think were pretty clever that that you know over the.
+So things like that I think were pretty clever.

-And here we sit, still today that I I bet if you did a poll, probably close to half of Americans still believe that Trump and Republicans had something to do with Russia.
+And here we sit still today that I bet if you did a poll, probably close to half of Americans still believe that Trump and Republicans had something to do with Russia.

 So look, we did the right thing for the right reasons.